-Rye usually has a strong taste with a tough exterior, making it perfect for fondue dips, sandwiches, and other pairings.
-It also is revered for being much healthier than traditional store-bought white and wheat loaves of bread.
+Rye usually has a strong taste and a tough exterior, making it perfect for fondue dips, sandwiches, and other pairings.
+It is also revered for being much healthier than traditional store-bought white and wheat loaves of bread.

-Dogs can have traditional bread as long as they have no allergies or sensitivities to grain, but rye bread may be healthier for them than other choices – barring allergies, etc.
+Dogs can have traditional bread as long as they have no allergies to grain, but they don’t benefit from eating rye bread or any bread for that matter.

 Downfalls of Rye Bread

-Even though rye bread is totally fine for most canine friends, it should never become a staple for your dog’s diet.
-A few bits here and there will make a tasty snack, but too much is just that—too much.
+Even though rye bread is okay for most canines, it should never become a staple of your dog’s diet.
+A few bits here and there will make a tasty snack, but too much is unhealthy.

 Dogs & Allergies

 Rye bread contains less gluten than traditional wheat flour.
-However, if you have a gluten-sensitive pup, rye bread may irritate their digestive tract.
-The chances are high that you would notice this issue with dry kibble, so you might already suspect your dog may have a food allergy.
+However, if you have a rye or gluten-sensitive pup, rye bread may irritate their digestive tract.
+The chances are high that you have noticed this issue with certain dog foods before, so you might already suspect your dog may have a food allergy.
 In that case, speak to your vet about a dermatological workup, food trial, and allergy testing.

-If you notice symptoms, your dog might not be a good candidate for rye bread.
+If you notice any adverse signs, your dog might not be a good candidate for rye or any other bread.

-Many dogs can have adverse reactions to certain grains in their diet.
-Some dogs might only be sensitive to gluten, while others can have no grain.
+Dogs can have allergies to grains in their diet; some might only be sensitive to gluten, while others can have no grain.

-If you’ve noticed these symptoms, or if they display any after eating rye bread—consult with your veterinarian to determine if allergies are, in fact, the root cause.
+If you’ve noticed these signs, or if they display any after eating rye bread, consult your veterinarian to determine if allergies are, in fact, the root cause.

 Dangers of Bread Dough

-Even though bread is perfectly fine for your dog, the same sentiment does not extend to bread dough.
+Even though bread is safe for your dog, the same sentiment does not extend to bread dough.
 Under no circumstances is it safe for your dog to eat raw dough.
-It has compounds in it that are extremely dangerous for consumption.
+It has compounds in it that are extremely dangerous.

-Dogs and cats are both highly susceptible to adverse reactions when they eat bread dough.
-Inside the stomach, there is a lot of moisture and it is extremely warm.
-As the bread rises in the stomach, it can lead to bloat.
+Dogs and cats are highly susceptible to adverse reactions when eating bread dough.
+Inside the stomach, there is a lot of moisture, and it is warm.
+As the yeast dough rises in the stomach, it can lead to bloat.
 In some dogs, especially with large and giant deep-chested breeds being more prone, bloat can lead to a life-threatening condition of Gastric Dilatation and Volvulus or GDV.

-This condition causes gasses to build in the stomach, causing a distended, painful abdomen.
+This condition causes gas to build in the stomach, causing a distended, painful abdomen.
 GDV can be fatal in 15% to 20% of cases, even with appropriate treatment, so it’s essential to watch for any signs.
-Some symptoms of bloat include:
+Some signs of bloat include:

-Without treatment bloat results in death, so make sure to get them to a vet right away if they consume raw dough.
+Without treatment, bloating results in death, so make sure to get them to a vet right away if they consume raw dough.

-Even though your dog can enjoy luscious bread, certain ingredients can go into them that are less than favorable for your pooch.
-So, if you pass them a few morsels of your bread, all should be well if you check that it’s pure, baked rye bread.
+Even though your dog can enjoy bread, some ingredients are less than favorable for your pup.
+So, if you pass them a few morsels of your rye bread, all should be well if you check that it’s pure, baked rye bread.
 However, your dog shouldn’t eat rye bread if they’re allergic to grains.
 Before serving your dog rye bread or other treats, check with your veterinarian to ensure it’s okay.